MahendraSH/notes-md/public/notes/agri/mo-2.md

 # selection criteria for sensors

 1. _Accuracy_ : precise and reliable measurements
-2. _Durability_: harsh environment and weather condtions `(durable engough)` 3._Ease of use_: framers do not know how to read , so easy to install and use
+2. _Durability_: harsh environment and weather condtions `(durable engough)`
+3. _Ease of use_: framers do not know how to read , so easy to install and use
-3. _Compatibility_ : compatible with existing system
+4. _Compatibility_ : compatible with existing system
-4. _Cost_: low cost `(tight budgets)` and must be worth the value
+5. _Cost_: low cost `(tight budgets)` and must be worth the value
-5. _Battery life_: long Battery life
+6. _Battery life_: long Battery life
-6. _Connectivity and data managment_ : must send `data to cpu` for analysis and decision , must support` wired and wireless`
+7. _Connectivity and data managment_ : must send `data to cpu` for analysis and decision , must support` wired and wireless`
-7. _Appropriateness_: the senosors must be choosen according to crop and usecase
+8. _Appropriateness_: the senosors must be choosen according to crop and usecase

 # pH sensor, moisture sensor, humidity sensor,